Are you wondering what the influence of the coronavirus will be on your studies? Visit our corona FAQ for prospective students.

 Only research Master's in the Netherlands

 Game and Media Technology is the only game research Master’s in the Netherlands.
-The focus is not on developing games, but rather on the technological aspects of games and multimedia in the context of computer science.
-You will therefore work on creating the systems behind the game.
+The focus is not on playing games, but rather on the technological aspects of games and multimedia in the context of computer science.
+You will therefore work on creating the systems and techniques behind the game and media system.

 In this research Master's you will explore: